slub/ocrd_kitodo/README.md

 Go to the directory where you've checked out the project.

-### Prepare keys and examples
+### Prepare keys and Kitodo extensions

 Before Docker Compose can be used, you must create directories to mount SSH key pairs for user authentication to [OCR-D Controller](https://github.com/bertsky/ocrd_controller) (from Manager) and [OCR-D Manager](https://github.com/markusweigelt/ocrd_manager) (from Kitodo.Production).

-Moreover, for testing we need example data (e.g. users, authorities, workflows etc.) set up in the database of Kitodo.Production.
+Also, you must install some [extensions](#kitodo-extensions) into [Kitodo.Production](https://github.com/markusweigelt/kitodo-production-docker).

- Finally, you need to install some OCR models in the Controller with OCR-D Resource Manager.
+Moreover, for testing you probably need example data (e.g. users, authorities, workflows etc.) set up in the database of Kitodo.Production.

-The fastest way to get all that is by using the Makefile via the following command:
+The simplest way to get all that is by using the Makefile via the following commands:

-    make prepare # generate all missing files make prepare-keys # generate only SSH credentials make prepare-data # generate only Kitodo OCR scripts make prepare-examples # generate only Kitodo DB entries make clean # remove all generated files
+    make prepare # generate all required files make prepare-keys # generate only SSH credentials make prepare-data # generate only Kitodo extensions make prepare-examples # generate only Kitodo database entries make clean # remove all generated files

 > **Note**: